Munawwar/flex-grid/README.md

 grid.less gives a 12-column grid system like Bootstrap.
 Also allows to reorder elements in mobile site.

-NOTE: Bootstrap 4 is going to use flexbox as default.
+NOTE: Bootstrap 4 is going to use CSS3 flexbox.
 So..this project is soon going to be obsolete and redundant.

 ### Usage
 The CSS is meant to be used along with [flex-helper](https://github.com/Munawwar/flex-helper).